 4. How can I enhance my employability in the Pharmaceutical sector?

-Gaining practical experience through internships, certifications like in Pharmacovigilance or Clinical Research, CareerInPharma can help you achieve your goals with correct guidance and training and keep you updated with the latest industry trends that will enhance your employability.
+Gaining practical experience through internships and doing certifications in Pharmacovigilance or Clinical Research can improve your career opportunities.
+CareerInPharma provides the right guidance and training to help you achieve your goals.
+It also keeps you updated with the latest industry trends, which can increase your chances of getting a job.
 Networking and building professional relationships in the healthcare sector can also open doors to more opportunities.

 5. Is Pharmacy a good career option for the future?

 Yes, Pharmacy is distinguished by its innovative and adaptive nature.
-With advancement in healthcare and diversions of the industry into clinical research, health tech and never ending data which is generated in the form of health information, the demand for skilled b.pharm graduates is ever increasing, making it a stable and a rewarding career option.
+With advancements in healthcare and the growth of fields like clinical research and health tech, a large amount of health data is being generated.
+This has increased the demand for skilled B.Pharm graduates.
+As a result, it has become a stable and rewarding career option.

 6. Which job roles are better in Pharmacy, Clinical or Non-Clinical for better career growth and salary?

-It all depends on your interests and career goals, both Clinical or Non-Clinical sectors have various options for advancement in career and better salary growth.
+It all depends on your interests and career goals; both the Clinical or Non-Clinical sectors have various options for advancement in career and better salary growth.